MicrosoftDocs/architecture-center/docs/patterns/health-endpoint-monitoring.md

 Consider the following points when deciding how to implement this pattern:

-How to validate the response.
-For example, is just a single 200 (OK) status code sufficient to verify the application is working correctly?
+**How to validate the response.** For example, is just a single 200 (OK) status code sufficient to verify the application is working correctly?
 While this provides the most basic measure of application availability, and is the minimum implementation of this pattern, it provides little information about the operations, trends, and possible upcoming issues in the application.

-   > Make sure that the application correctly returns a 200 (OK) only when the target resource is found and processed.
-In some scenarios, such as when using a master page to host the target web page, the server sends back a 200 (OK) status code instead of a 404 (Not Found) code, even when the target content page was not found.

-The number of endpoints to expose for an application.
-One approach is to expose at least one endpoint for the core services that the application uses and another for lower priority services, allowing different levels of importance to be assigned to each monitoring result.
+**The number of endpoints to expose for an application.** One approach is to expose at least one endpoint for the core services that the application uses and another for lower priority services, allowing different levels of importance to be assigned to each monitoring result.
 Also consider exposing more endpoints, such as one for each core service, for additional monitoring granularity.
 For example, a health verification check might check the database, storage, and an external geocoding service that an application uses, with each requiring a different level of uptime and response time.
 The application could still be healthy if the geocoding service, or some other background task, is unavailable for a few minutes.

-Whether to use the same endpoint for monitoring as is used for general access, but to a specific path designed for health verification checks, for example, /HealthCheck/{GUID}/ on the general access endpoint.
+**Whether to use the same endpoint for monitoring as is used for general access**, but to a specific path designed for health verification checks, for example, /health on the general access endpoint.
 This allows some functional tests in the application to be run by the monitoring tools, such as adding a new user registration, signing in, and placing a test order, while also verifying that the general access endpoint is available.

-The type of information to collect in the service in response to monitoring requests, and how to return this information.
+**The type of information to collect** in the service in response to monitoring requests, and how to return this information.
 Most existing tools and frameworks look only at the HTTP status code that the endpoint returns.
 To return and validate additional information, you might have to create a custom monitoring utility or service.

-How much information to collect.
-Performing excessive processing during the check can overload the application and impact other users.
+**How much information to collect.** Performing excessive processing during the check can overload the application and impact other users.
 The time it takes might exceed the timeout of the monitoring system so it marks the application as unavailable.
 Most applications include instrumentation such as error handlers and performance counters that log performance and detailed error information, this might be sufficient instead of returning additional information from a health verification check.

-Caching the endpoint status.
-It could be expensive to run the health check too frequently.
-If the health status is reported through a dashboard, for example, you don't want every request from the dashboard to trigger a health check.
+**Caching the endpoint status.** It could be expensive to run the health check too frequently.
+If the health status is reported through a dashboard, for example, you don't want every request to the dashboard to trigger a health check.
 Instead, periodically check the system health and cache the status.
 Expose an endpoint that returns the cached status.

-How to configure security for the monitoring endpoints to protect them from public access, which might expose the application to malicious attacks, risk the exposure of sensitive information, or attract denial of service (DoS) attacks.
+**How to configure security for the monitoring endpoints** to protect them from public access, which might expose the application to malicious attacks, risk the exposure of sensitive information, or attract denial of service (DoS) attacks.
 Typically this should be done in the application configuration so that it can be updated easily without restarting the application.
 Consider using one or more of the following techniques:

 - Secure the endpoint by requiring authentication.
 You can do this by using an authentication security key in the request header or by passing credentials with the request, provided that the monitoring service or tool supports authentication.